Frequently Asked Questions

 The process of applying for a patent can be time-consuming and complex (designs less so).
 As specialists, we devote our expertise to securing the best intellectual property we can for you at the best price.
 You are not buying a commodity, you are buying a legal monopoly.
 Within limits, we can accelerate matters or slow matters down and this will affect how quickly costs arrive, which can help with cash flow.

 Initially most of the cost for preparing a patent application is professional drafting time and this can vary widely from invention to invention.
 For very simple inventions you might pay £2500 to £3000 plus VAT, but for highly complex technical inventions you might pay £5000-£8000 plus VAT or more for preparing and filing a patent application.
 To secure a UK patent all the way to grant you might pay £5000 to £10000 plus VAT in total.
-Please contact us and once we have spoken with you we can provide a firmer cost estimate.
+Please contact us and we can provide you with our patent information leaflet which has further details of procedures and likely costs.
+Indeed, once we have spoken with you we can provide a firmer cost estimate for an initial patent application.

 For a registered design application the cost may be £500 to £1000 for a single design, depending upon the input we have in advising on and preparing drawings or photographs.